Algonquin Hotel: Miller Global renovation

 Miller Global Properties acquired the Algonquin from Camberley in June 2002 for an estimated $35 million.
-The Algonquin's visitor numbers had largely recovered within two years of the attacks.
-Anthony Melchiorri of Hotel Impossible was hired as the hotel's new general manager.
+The Algonquin's visitor numbers largely recovered within two years of the attacks.
+Anthony Melchiorri was hired as the hotel's new general manager.
 Miller Global spent $3 million on renovating the hotel.
-When the hotel had been sold, the previous owner had relocated the first painting to the Martha Washington Inn in Virginia, so Miller Global hired Ascensios to create another painting of the Round Table's members.
+When the hotel had been sold, the previous owner had relocated the first painting to the Martha Washington Inn in Virginia, so Miller Global hired Ascencios to create another painting of the Round Table's members.
 This painting was installed in the Oak Room in advance of the Algonquin's centennial.
 As part of the renovation, Miller Global closed the Algonquin entirely in June 2004; this was the first time that the Algonquin had been fully closed in its history.
 During the closure, Miller Global installed high-speed internet connections and flat-screen TVs in all of the hotel's rooms.

 When the hotel reopened in August 2004, the owners offered discounts to guests who owned old hotel memorabilia, and the restaurant offered discounted lunches to authors.
 Melchiorri developed a $10,000 martini to mark the completion of the renovation.
 Bodne's grandson David Colby pushed for Miller Global executives to revive the hotel's literary traditions, saying: "The Algonquin has greater potential than 100 percent occupancy."
-The hotel also started offering iPods with audiobooks to its guests.
+The hotel also started lending iPods with audiobooks to its guests.
 Miller Global hired Cushman and Wakefield to find a buyer for the hotel in mid-2005.